 NHS Wales has created an information leaflet for patients and their families on Do Not Attempt Cardiopulmonary Resuscitation (DNACPR).
 To find out more click here.

 Infoburst - each month we produce an 'Infoburst' which contains news articles on the service and other articles of interest that affect health in Wales.
-Click here to read April's edition.
+Click here to read August's edition.